Madame-Aehm/CAB-Project-4-Spikes/spike22/notes.md

 - The **path** import is a [module](https://nodejs.org/api/path.html) directly from Node.js.
 This allows us to inspect the full pathname of a file, but it also lets us isolate the file extension.
 We're going to add another property, **fileFilter**, to our multer object, and we're going to specify that we're only allowing files with the extensions `.jpg`, `.jpeg`, or `.png` to be uploaded.

 - The 'fileFilter' property accepts a function with 3 arguments: the request, the file, and another callback function.
 The callback function dictates what should happen after the fileFilter logic has been applied.
-In our case, if the file extension isn't accepted, it will throw and error and `false` indicates that the file should _not_ be uploaded.
+In our case, if the file extension isn't accepted, it will throw an error, and `false` indicates that the file should _not_ be uploaded.
 If the file extension is accepted, then it won't send an error, and `true` gives permission for the file upload to continue.

 - We call this Multer function on our Route _before_ the controller function.
 This ensures the file has been checked before it ever reaches your controller function.
 Now, if we log `req.file` to the console, we should see the file from our request!
 The rest of the text is still held in the `req.body`.
 When we call the function, however, we have to specify that we're uploading a **single** file, and we have to specify which **field** that file will be held in: